Arbazlone/calculator-c/README.md

 # C Calculator (Console Application)

-A simple calculator written in C that performs addition, subtraction, multiplication, and division.
+A console-based calculator written in C that supports multiple operations in a loop.
+The program allows users to perform repeated calculations without restarting the application.
-This project demonstrates basic input handling, arithmetic operations, and CLI interaction in C.
+This project demonstrates input handling, arithmetic logic, control structures, and a clean CLI workflow.

 ---